hughhyndman/pgtokdb/README.md

  461 | 484.424253823073 | 2019-10-29 14:25:55.51818 | string8
  924 | 682.731623685546 | 2019-10-29 14:25:56.51818 | string9
 ```
+Finally, there are many regression tests in the project [test directory](https://github.com/hughhyndman/pgtokdb/tree/master/test) that are great examples of show varying data types, arguments, results, and capabilities.

 ## Data Types and Conversions
 The table below summarizes the how the data types should be mapped between kdb+ and Postgres.
 The Code specifies the single character kdb+ datatype codes, which are used in the `genddl` functions in the `pgtokdb` namespace provided in the provided `pgtokdb.q` script file.